 When you get an error starting with

-Failed to parse cells it means that we were unable to successfully take the value from a cell in your spreadsheet and convert it to the data type you want in Funnel.
+Failed to parse cells it means that we were unable to successfully take the value from a cell in your spreadsheet and convert it to the unit you want in Funnel.

 You will get a summary of all columns that could not be imported with examples of cells that failed.

 When Funnel cannot convert a data type in the spreadsheet to the unit you specified in the field configuration, you will get an error such as this: